tcdude/foolysh/ext/docs/animation.md

 Responsible to execute single steps of [Sequence](#sequence) / [Interval](#interval) instances.
-Animations are registered and controlled through the AnimationManager.
-AnimationManager is allowed to manipulate Node instances directly.
+Animations are registered and controlled through the AnimationManager. ~~AnimationManager is allowed to manipulate Node instances directly.~~ Each Animation/Interval/Sequence directly manipulate the Node instance, while the AnimationManager controls if a step will be executed, to prevent conflicts.

 Provides convenience methods for creating Animations.